 The DV Admin can analyze the queries executed against DV and identify those generated by the dashboard.
 Looking at the query will help understand what type of cache needs to be created to improve performance for a better dashboard experience.

-Click Menu (SQL editor) Cache Management.
+Click Menu (SQL editor) a Cache Management.